 We checked in with Splendid’s Kim Rose, a registered dietitian nutritionist, to get her advice on why you should spring-clean up your diet and reset your gut.
 Here's what she had to say.

 Excess sugar intake has even been linked to depression (1).
-In other words, cakes, cookies, pies, and even some sports drinks, which contain added sugar, can lead you down an emotionally wrecked path.
-Instead, you can try walking down a road more pleasantly travelled by sipping on naturally occurring sweets like any of Splendid Spoon’s fruit smoothies.
-They're great for satisfying any sugar craving.
-And as an added bonus, they contain high in fiber.
+In other words, cakes, cookies, pies, and even some sports drinks, which contain large amounts of artificial sweeteners and/or refined sugar, are not ideal for your energy.
+Instead, sipping on naturally occurring sweets like any of Splendid Spoon’s fruit smoothies is a better alternative that can satisfy your sugar craving.
+And as an added bonus, they're high in fiber.
 This fiber helps control how quickly sugar is absorbed into the blood.
 That is to say, it won’t rapidly spike and crash your energy levels, which may be beneficial to your mental health.

 Now let's consider the more physiological effects that some foods can have on our bodies.
 Certain foods we ingest through our gut can cause cancer.
 For example, a high intake of red meats and processed meats is a huge factor among the causes of cancer (2).
 That's right.
 Hot dogs, salami, and sirloin steak may taste good, but could do more harm than good if you consume too much.
 While there is no one food that may cause cancer in and of itself, it should be noted that certain foods can either propel towards or protect against certain cancers.
 Antioxidants, which are commonly found in plant-powered foods and meals, can assist the body in the fight against cancer (3).